cloud-native-toolkit/operator-masauto/README.md

 5. The `masconfig` directory is automatically set for you based on the instance name provided to support a multi instance install on the same cluster.
 Do not set this manually.

 More detailed step by step instructions for deployment of core using the operator can be found [here](/docs/MAS-Operator-Deployment.pdf)

+### Advanced Setup Configurations
+The default setup will install on a single cluster.
+The following advanced configurations require additional setup.
+These have been tested.
+Further setup instructions found [here](/docs/advanced.md)

+- Installing Manage with an External DB.
+See the advanced instructions for creating a db credentials secret and ssl configmap resource on the cluster.

 ### CP4D Important Requirement
 BEFORE installing CP4D you currently must have a *global* pull secret defined on the cluster with your IBM Entitlement Key.
 See CP4D [docs](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=configuring-global-image-pull-secret)